apache/systemds/docs/quick-start-guide.md

 # Troubleshooting

 If you encounter a `"java.lang.OutOfMemoryError"` you can edit the invocation script (`runStandaloneSystemML.sh` or `runStandaloneSystemML.bat`) to increase the memory available to the JVM, i.e:

     java -Xmx16g -Xms4g -Xmn1g -cp ${CLASSPATH} org.apache.sysml.api.DMLScript \
          -f ${SCRIPT_FILE} -exec singlenode -config=SystemML-config.xml \
          $@

 <br/>

-# Next Steps

-Check out the [Algorithms Reference](algorithms-reference.html) and run some of the other pre-packaged algorithms.

-Follow the [DML and PyDML Programming Guide](dml-and-pydml-programming-guide.html) to become familiar with DML and PyDML.